bmmpxf/QGIS-Documentation/source/docs/training_manual/vector_classification/classification.rst

 .. image:: /static/training_manual/classification/rule_style_result.png
    :align: center

-* Add a new criterion :kbd:`"landuse" != 'residential' AND AREA >= 0.00005`
+* Add a new criterion:

+    "landuse" != 'residential' AND AREA >= 0.00005

   and choose a mid-green color.

-* Add another new criterion :kbd:`"name"  =  ' |majorUrbanName| '` and assign it
+* Add another new criterion:

+    "name"  =  ' |majorUrbanName| '

-  a darker grey-blue color in order to indicate the town's importance in the region.
-* Click and drag this criterion to the top of the list.
+  and assign it a darker grey-blue color in order to indicate the town's importance in the region.
+Click and drag this criterion to the top of the list.

 These filters are exclusive, in that they collectively exclude some areas on the map (i.e. those which are smaller that 0.00005, are not residential and are not